chenyanb/coursera/README.md

-# coursera
+#public classes in coursera
- Weekwork of coursera algorithm, including algorithm partI and partII.
+ Including algorithm lesson by Princeton, machine learning by Andrew Ng.